 In recent years, the Internet and corporate intranets have proven themselves to be extremely important application platforms.
 Rather than deploy applications to multiple desktop computers running multiple operating systems, organizations can write one version of an application in HTML and make it available from a single server to anyone with connectivity and a browser.

-Developing accessibility for traditional desktop applications typically involves using a specific accessibility API such as Microsoft Active Accessibility or UI Automation, to write additional code to create applications like "magnifying glass."
+Developing accessibility for traditional Classic Windows applications typically involves using a specific accessibility API such as Microsoft Active Accessibility or UI Automation, to write additional code to create applications like "magnifying glass."
 This application programmatically enlarges screen contents so that the screen is easier to read for people with sight limitations.
 The developer had to do "extra" work to make the application accessible, but also had great control over the accessibility information that the application exposed.

 For example, the developer might write a custom control using Windows GDI+, and assign to that control an appropriate role for assistive technology to use, such as a slider, a tree, or something else.
 Developers might also specify any custom events that they wanted the control to engage.